-Teacher will read or assign this introduction to students to read and share:
+Teacher will read or assign this introduction to students to read and share.

-The islands of the Marianas are the homeland to the CHamoru people.
-Today, Guåhan and the fourteen islands of the Northern Marianas are home to many people from the rest of our island region (Micronesia) and many other parts of the world.
-It is the responsibility of all who call the Marianas home to learn about the islands environment and the history.
-We all have to contribute in caring for our island environment so we can be Future- Makers and not Future- Takers.
+The islands of Yap (Wa'ab) are home to the Yapese people.
+Today, Yap (Wa'ab) and it's outlying islands is home to many people, and throughout the rest of our island region (Micronesia) and many other parts of the world.
+It is the responsibility of all who call Yap (Wa'ab) home to learn about the island's environment and its history.
+We all have to contribute in caring for our island environment so we can be Future Makers and not Future Takers.